-Far-from-equilibrium systems; Extreme properties of liquids; Glassy, jammed, and kinetically trapped soft matter; Self-healing soft robotics; Long timescale phenomena and rare events; Atomistic modeling and simulation; Neutron and X-ray scattering
+Extreme/non-equilibrium properties of liquids; Glassy, jammed, and kinetically trapped soft matter; Self-healing soft robotics; Long timescale phenomena and rare events; Theory-driven atomistic simulations; Neutron and X-ray experiments

-The research in my group involves both fundamental science and applications of a range of far-from-equilibrium materials.
-These materials contain novel far-from-equilibrium structures intentionally designed to achieve specific functions and thus often carry unique properties.
-Our current research can be roughly divided into two areas: 1) extreme properties of liquids; 2) glassy, jammed, and kinetically trapped soft matter.
+His research focuses on the study of extreme/non-equilibrium properties of matter using synergistically integrated theory-driven atomistic simulations and neutron and X-ray experiments, which can be roughly divided into two areas: 1) extreme/non-equilibrium properties of liquids; 2) glassy, jammed, and kinetically trapped soft matter.
 The goal is to understand long timescale phenomena and rare events in matter and engineer them into transformative applications.

 B.S., 2004, University of Science and Technology of China, China (Electrical Science and Technology)

 Ph.D., 2010, Massachusetts Institute of Technology (Nuclear Science and Engineering)